Violation of Bell inequality from a squeezed coherent state of inflationary perturbations: Quantization of perturbations

-For the detailed derivation of this decomposition, one can look into the appendix-C of this article or this reference \cite{10.1093/acprof:oso/9780198563617.001.0001,ZAYED2005967}.
-The action of the last two terms of Squeezing operator on the coherent state are very straightforward, since the coherent state can be treated as an eigenstate of both these operators.
-But the action of the 1st term of Squeezing operator is mainly responsible for the entangled behaviour of the two mode squeezed coherent state.
-After doing all the calculations, we get this following expression :-
+For the detailed derivation, see Appendix~\ref{appendix:C}.
+The action of the last two exponentials in~\ref{squeezing_fact} on the coherent state is straightforward, as the coherent state is an eigenstate of the corresponding annihilation operators.
+However, the first term in~\ref{squeezing_fact} is mainly responsible for the entangled nature of the two-mode squeezed coherent state.
+After performing the necessary calculations, the state in~\ref{squeezed coherent} can be expressed in the number basis as